Loading content…

 As for me, I eat an apple.

-The action word たべます comes at the end.
+The action word たべます comes at the end, so you only know the full action after you finish the line.

-A very short sentence still places the main predicate at the end.
+A very short sentence still keeps the final predicate at the end.